knuxify/blog/_posts/2023-04-11-tab3-display.md

 * At some point while digging through the kernel for clues, I found `arch/arm/plat-samsung/dev-backlight.c`, which seemed to contain the PWM period value I was looking for - `78770`.
 * I copied the period and set up PWM just like the mainline `lp855x` driver docs told me to... but I still got nothing.

-### The REAL cause of the backlight failures
+### Figuring out the backlight failures

-**This part was added ahead of time, on April 15th 2023.** As it turns out, I had jumped to conclusions here way too fast, and missed some details.
+**This part was added later, on April 15th 2023.** As it turns out, I had jumped to conclusions here way too fast, and missed some details.

 As it turns out - indeed, the downstream lp855x device isn't fully configured for PWM control - the folks adding the necessary setup structs did not set up the `pwm_set_intensity` element, which *should* be a pointer to a function that sets the duty cycle for the PWM to match the requested brightness.
 Let me explain.